davideliason/davethemaker.com/source/_posts/Creating-a-VPC-With-a-Single-Public-Facing-EC2-Instance.md

 {% asset_img WedsVPC.png VPC Diagram. %}

-The first thing that needs to be done is to create a VPC.
+The first thing that needs to be done is to create a **VPC**.
 Now, I'm assuming that you already have a AWS free-tier account that you can access.
-Within the VPC Services, you can create a VPC by using a descriptive name tag, and selecting an IPv4 CIDR block.
+Within the VPC Services, you can create a VPC by using a descriptive name tag, and selecting an **IPv4 CIDR block**.

 The IPv4 CIDR block is basically an IP range that you'll have available to you within your VPC.
 So what's a VPC?
 It's like your own virtual private cloud, your own data center.
 So what we're working on is configuring the network within our own little VPC world :) Just to have more options, I also selected Amazon providing a IPv6 CIDR block as well.
 And that's it for creating a VPC!
 Amazon does some behind-the-scenes work, by creating a default route table, network ACL, and security group as defaults.